BryanMarqz/dotfiles/README.md

 - Revisit the list in [`.zshrc`](.zshrc) to customize the shell.
 - Make a checklist of steps to decommission your computer before wiping your hard drive.
 - Create a [bootable USB installer for macOS](https://support.apple.com/en-us/HT201372).
-- Integrate other cloud services into your Dotfiles process (Dropbox, Google Drive, etc.).
-- Find inspiration and examples in other Dotfiles repositories at [dotfiles.github.io](https://dotfiles.github.io/).